Robert Adamson (philosopher): Professorial appointments

-In 1876 he came to England as successor to W. S. Jevons in the chair of logic and philosophy, at Owens College, Manchester.
+In 1876 he came to England as successor to William Stanley Jevons (1835-1882) in the chair of logic and philosophy, at Owens College, Manchester.
 In 1883 he received the honorary degree of LL.D.
 In 1893 he went to the University of Aberdeen, and finally in 1895 to the chair of logic at the University of Glasgow, which he held till his death.

 Except during the first few years at Manchester, he delivered his lectures without manuscripts.
-In 1903, under the title The Development of Modern Philosophy and Other Essays, his more important lectures were published with a short biographical introduction by W. R. Sorley of Cambridge University (see Mind, xiii.
+In 1903, under the title The Development of Modern Philosophy and Other Essays, his more important lectures were published with a short biographical introduction by William Ritchie Sorley (1855-1935) of Cambridge University (see Mind, xiii.
 1904, p.
 73 foil.).
 Most of the matter is taken verbatim from the note-book of one of his students.
 Under the same editorship there appeared, three years later, his Development of Greek Philosophy.

 In addition to his professional work, he did much administrative work for Victoria University and the University of Glasgow.
 In the organisation of Victoria University he took a foremost part, and, as chairman of the Board of Studies at Owens College, he presided over the general academical board of the Victoria University.
 At Glasgow he was soon elected one of the representatives on the court, and to him were due in large measure the extension of the academical session and the improved equipment of the university.

 Throughout his lectures, Adamson pursued the critical and historical method without formulating a constructive theory of his own.
 He felt that any philosophical advance must be based on the Kantian methods.
 It was his habit to make straight for the ultimate issue, disregarding half-truths and declining compromise.
 He left a hypothesis to be worked out by others; this done, he would criticise with all the rigour of logic, and with a profound distrust of imagination, metaphor and the attitude known as the will-to-believe.